Fluids and Electrolytes During Exercise

 Stan Reents, PharmD

-Are you planning to run a marathon, compete in a triathlon, or take a long bike ride?
+Are you planning to run a marathon, compete in a triathlon or tennis tournament, or go on a long hike?
 Pretty much everyone knows that you should drink lots of water when you exercise.
-And, unless you have been living under a rock, you know that sports drinks like Gatorade® exist specifically for this purpose.
 If you've been told to "drink as much and as often as you can" in order to prevent dehydration during long events like this, then this article is for you.

 THIRST IS A POOR INDICATOR